 In CentOS 6:

-service smartRecord start
+service smartRecord start service fastHLS start

 in CentOS 7:

-systemctl start smartRecord
+systemctl reset-failed systemctl start smartRecord systemctl start fastHLS

 Note: When the server is restarted, the services are started automatically.